 Additionally, several medications interact with Paxlovid.
 Some of these interactions could cause serious complications.
 In some cases, it’s recommended to avoid combining the medications completely.
 So be sure to share a list of your medications, including over-the-counter and herbal products, with your healthcare team before taking Paxlovid.
 This will help them look for and manage potential interactions.

 There are ways to save on Paxlovid, which is available as a brand-name medication.
-GoodRx can help you navigate between patient assistance programs and copay savings cards to save money on your prescription:
+GoodRx can help you navigate between copay savings cards and patient assistance programs to save money on your prescription:

 Save with a copay savings card.
 If you have commercial insurance, you may be eligible to pay as little as $0 for Paxlovid using a savings card from the manufacturer.

 Save with a patient assistance program.
-If you’re uninsured or underinsured, you may be eligible for Paxlovid’s patient assistance program, which offers the medication free of cost.
+If you have Medicare or Medicaid or are uninsured, you may be eligible for Paxlovid’s patient assistance program, which offers the medication free of cost.

 In general, you’re most likely contagious for about 5 days after taking Paxlovid.
 But some people may be contagious longer than this.

 You’re most contagious during the first 3 days after developing COVID symptoms or testing positive for it.
 If you have mild symptoms, the CDC recommends staying home and away from others until you’re feeling better overall and have been fever-free (without fever reducers) for at least 24 hours.
 After this, it’s still recommended to stay home or distance yourself from others if you can for the next 5 days.
-You may also consider taking a COVID test during this time to see if you’re testing negative.
+You may also consider taking a COVID test during this time to see if you’re testing negative (but this isn’t required).

 Paxlovid can cause side effects for some people.
 These side effects are generally mild and usually go away shortly after the last dose.
 But they can be uncomfortable while they’re happening.
 The most common Paxlovid side effect is a bitter or metallic taste in the mouth.
 Some people find that eating strongly flavored candies or drinking extra fluids helps lessen this side effect.

 Yes, Paxlovid really works.
 But it’s most beneficial for those who have a higher risk of developing severe COVID.
 Examples of higher risk groups include older adults and people with certain chronic health conditions, such as Type 2 diabetes.
-Paxlovid also has more noticeable effects for people who have never received a COVID vaccine.
+Paxlovid also has more noticeable effects for people who have never received a COVID vaccine or aren’t up to date with the current vaccine recommendations.

 Paxlovid (nirmatrelvir / ritonavir) is a first-choice treatment option for mild-to-moderate COVID-19.
 Many people notice that Paxlovid starts relieving symptoms in about 1 to 2 days.
 But it often takes about 2 to 4 days for symptoms to fully resolve.

-Paxlovid is typically taken for 5 days.
+People typically take Paxlovid for 5 days.
 Within about a day after finishing your last dose, the medication should be mostly out of your system.
 Be sure to discuss any additional Paxlovid questions or concerns with your healthcare team.

 ClinicalTrials.gov.
 (2024).
 A study to learn about a repeat 5-day treatment with the study medicines (called nirmatrelvir/ritonavir) in people 12 years old or older with return of COVID-19 symptoms and SARS-CoV-2 positivity after finishing treatment with nirmatrelvir/ritonavir.